 2. Terminal - Without sample data

 This method also requires an MDBA-532 patch.
 Enter these commands in the Terminal:

 3. Terminal - With sample data

 If you have sample data, then you’ll need to update to 2.1.0 through Terminal.
-It’s only if you have the Enterprise edition with sample data can you update to 2.1.0 through the Setup Wizard.
+It works if you have the Enterprise edition with sample data that can you update to 2.1.0 through the Setup Wizard.

 Before you begin, be sure to backup your composer.json.

 Enter the following into the terminal: composer require magento/product-community-edition 2.1.0 --no-update